wingorithm/fastapi-microservice-template/README.md

 <h1 align=center><strong>Fastapi Microservice Template</strong></h1>

-A production-ready template to jumpstart your microservice projects using FastAPI.
+A template to jumpstart your microservice projects using FastAPI.
 This repository provides a structured foundation inspired by real-world applications, so you can focus on building features instead of boilerplate.
 > ⚠️ This template is not a drop-in production deployment, but it’s built on production-grade principles (modular architecture, service discovery, API gateway, centralized config).
 It gives you a strong foundation to scale toward production.

 <img width="1922" height="1004" alt="fastapi-microservice" src="https://github.com/user-attachments/assets/fd62300a-cd62-4b5c-bc9c-7f56c0a5cc74" />